newcleo-dev-team/lbh15/docs/source/readme_full.rst

 - ``lbh15``: contains all modules, classes and methods implemented in *lbh15*;
-- ``docs``: contains materials for the generation of the documentation by Sphinx;
+- ``docs``: contains files for the generation of the documentation by Sphinx;
 - ``tests``: collection of tests used to verify the correct implementation;
-- ``tutorials``: collection of tutorials, each one into a dedicated sub-folder.
+- ``tutorials``: collection of tutorials and examples, each one into a dedicated sub-folder.

 ============
 Dependencies